-Lena Künzle studied Cultural Anthropology and Sociology at the University of Basel.
-During her studies she worked as a teaching assistant at the Seminar of Cultural Studies and European Ethnology and at the Institute of Sociology.
+Lena Künzle studied cultural anthropology and sociology at the University of Basel.
+During her studies, she worked at the same university as a teaching assistant at the Seminar for Cultural Studies and European Ethnology and at the Institute of Sociology.
 She also completed various internships in museums and social institutions in Switzerland and abroad.
-In her master thesis "The art of the artless?
-Cultural anthropological perspectives on subject constructions regarding the figure of the outsider artist in the art discourse", she discussed the constitution of a social "other" and resulting marginalizations.
-From 2018 to 2021, Lena Künzle worked as part of the National Research Program (NRP) 76 at the University of Zurich in the research project "Genesis and impact of psychiatric expertise on child placement 1921–1974" within the National Research Programm (NRP) 76.
-Regarding this research project, she is writing her dissertation at the University of Basel in Cultural Anthropology.
-The research focuses on the impact of psychiatric assessments on individuals who were assessed in the child observation center "Brüschhalde" in Zurich (Switzerland) from 1960 to 1970.
+In her master thesis: "The Art of the Artless?
+Cultural anthropological perspectives on subject constructions regarding the figure of the Outsider-Art artist in art discourse", she discussed the constitution of a social "other" and resulting marginalizations.
+From 2018 to 2021, Lena Künzle worked as part of the National Research Program (NRP) 76 at the University of Zurich (IBME) for the research project "Genesis and impact of psychiatric expertise on child placement 1921–1974".
+She is currently writing her dissertation in cultural anthropology at the University of Basel, contributing to the same research project.
+Her research focuses on the impact of psychiatric assessments on individuals who were assessed in the child observation center "Brüschhalde" in Zurich (Switzerland) from 1960 to 1970.
 Since 2022, Lena Künzle has been working in the Department of Social Work of the Competence Center for Disability and Life quality at the Lucerne University of Applied Sciences and Arts (HSLU).

 - History of Psychiatry

 - Outsider Art/Art Brut